-Away from the rooms, the rest of the hotel strikes one as having a sort of faded glamor.
-The common interiors are somewhat dated, what with a huge glass chandelier hanging in the second-storey lobby, shops in the same level that look as if they hadn't changed since the 90s, and old elevators with finicky buttons.
+Away from the rooms, the rest of the hotel strikes one as having a sort of dated glamor, with a huge glass chandelier hanging in the second-storey lobby and shops in the same level that look like they’ve been in place since 90s.

 Gym and swimming pool: The fifth-level outdoor podium houses both Shades restaurant and a spacious swimming pool, which, when not entertaining swimmers in the day, provides an excellent backdrop for parties or events after dark.

 The seventh-floor gym requires key card access, but provides completely modern fitness facilities in a newly-renovated space.

 The Village Hotel Bugis stands on a city block bounded by Victoria Street, Ophir Road, North Bridge Road, and Arab Street.
 Many sites of interest can be reached in a few minutes' walk down or across any of these streets.